Oklahoma Social Security Disability Attorneys

 The longer you wait to file your disability claim, the less likely your claim will be accepted.
-Some individuals who are disabled are awarded benefits, only to have them terminated prematurely.
-Among the reasons short or long term disability benefits are canceled include determinations by the agency that:
+Some people who are disabled are awarded benefits, only to have them terminated prematurely.
+Among the reasons short or long-term disability benefits are canceled include determinations by the agency that:

 Our experience and nationwide statistics show us that claimants who are not represented at their hearing before the administrative law judge (ALJ) are denied twice as often as those who are represented.
-Before it is necessary to engage in the appeal/hearing process, get experienced counsel to avoid common application mistakes when filing for SSD benefits.
+Before engaging in the appeal/hearing process, hire an Oklahoma City Social Security lawyer so that you can avoid common application mistakes when filing for Social Security Disability benefits.

 - Medical evidence not documented appropriately

-- Doctor’s report not consistent with Social Security regulations defining disability
+- Doctor’s report is not consistent with Social Security regulations defining disability

 - Inability to work or loss of vocational aptitude not documented appropriately

-- Forms not filled out properly or completely
+- Forms not filled out properly or completely, or within the deadline

-- Forms and other documentation not filed at appropriate office or within deadline
+- Forms and other documentation not filed at the appropriate office

-To support your legitimate Social Security claim, an attorney may undertake any or all of the following steps:
+To support your claim, an attorney may undertake the following steps:

 - Protect your right to a fair hearing by objecting to improper evidence and procedures

-- Assess any written questions the Administrative Law Judge may have in requesting an additional medical opinion
+- Assess any written questions from the ALJ about requesting an additional medical opinion

 - Send you to a vocational expert to determine your ability to work

-- Obtain documents from your Social Security file and review any actions taken by the Social Security Administration
+- Obtain documents from your file and review any actions taken by the SSA

-- Request subpoenas to ensure the presence of crucial witnesses or documents at your hearing
+- Request subpoenas to ensure the presence of crucial witnesses at your hearing

 - Cross-examine Social Security Administration witnesses at your hearing

-- If you win, make sure that the Social Security Administration correctly calculates your benefits
+- If you win, make sure the Social Security Administration correctly calculates your benefits

 - If you lose, request a review of the Hearing Decision by the SSA Appeals Council